dataArtisans/flink-training-web/exercises/mailData.md

 ### 2. Read the Mail Data Set in a Flink program

-The Mail Data Set can be read using Flink's `CsvInputFormat`:
+The Mail Data Set can be read using Flink's `CsvInputFormat`.
+It will decompress the input file on-the-fly.

 #### Java